MCreator/MCreator/plugins/mcreator-localization/help/default/item/enchantability.md

 How common rare enchantments can be enchanted on this item/tool.
 The higher the enchantability, the better enchantments you will get when enchanting the item/tool.

+For the Bedrock Edition, due to a bug, the current formula is the following one: `value = value % 256`.

 Vanilla values:

 * Wooden tools: 15